 Graduation honors are awarded to qualified graduates of Spurgeon College's degree programs.
-Undergraduate students who complete degree requirements with an overall cumulative grade point average (GPA) of 3.60 to 3.799 will receive the notation "With Honors" upon graduation.
-Undergraduate students with an overall cumulative GPA of 3.80 or above will receive the notation "With Highest Honors" upon graduation.
+Undergraduate students who complete degree requirements with an overall cumulative grade point average (GPA) of 3.5 to 3.699 will receive the notation "With Honors" upon graduation.
+Undergraduate students with an overall cumulative GPA of 3.7 to 3.899 will receive the notation "With High Honors" upon graduation.
+Undergraduate students with an overall cumulative GPA of 3.9 or above will receive the notation "With Highest Honors" upon graduation.
 The cumulative GPA includes courses taken at Spurgeon College to meet degree requirements.

 Graduates of the Midwestern Women's Institute program and Certificate programs are not recognized with honors.